JunzheGan/Dissertation/Drowsiness/README.md

-Please download all files in this folder to avoid errors while running the model
+Please download all the files in this folder to avoid errors while running the model

 The live driver fatigue detection is demostrated in Final.IPYNB